Common causes of post-coital bleeding

 Cervical ectropion

-This condition is not serious but is one of the more common causes of post-coital bleeding.
-Sometimes female hormones cause the cells inside your cervix to grow outward into the part of your cervix that your doctor and nurse can see when they take a cervical smear.
-This is why sometimes you may have some bleeding after a smear.
+This condition isn't serious but is one of the more common causes of bleeding after sex.
+Sometimes female hormones cause the more fragile cells inside your cervical canal (the inner part which connects your uterus to your vagina) to grow onto the outer part of your cervix (the part at the top of your vagina).
+This is why you sometimes get bleeding after a cervical sample has been taken (smear).

-Cervical ectropion is similar to cervical polyps except that the cells have not grown too much and are not abnormal, they are just in the wrong place on the outside part of your cervix, where they can be damaged during sex.
+The cells haven’t grown too much and are not abnormal, they're just in the wrong place on the outside part of your cervix, where they can be damaged during sex.
 Read more about cervical ectropion.

 Thrush

-Occasionally a bad case of thrush can cause bleeding.
+Occasionally a bad case of thrush (candida) can cause bleeding.
 Usually, there will be a lot of discharge and discomfort as well.
-You can buy treatment for thrush over the counter at a pharmacy.
-If you treat thrush but the bleeding doesn’t go away or if you get thrush often, see your GP for a check-up.
-Recurrent thrush can be a sign of diabetes.
+You can buy treatment for thrush over-the-counter at a pharmacy.
+If you treat thrush but the bleeding doesn’t go away, or if you get thrush often, see your healthcare provider for a check-up.
 Read more about thrush.

 Bleeding caused by sex

 Occasionally, sex can cause bleeding from your vagina or vulva.
-This may occur sometimes the first time you have sex but it should not be heavier than a period or last more than a couple of days.
+This can happen sometimes the first time you have sex.
+Any bleeding shouldn't be heavier than a period or last more than a couple of days.
+Read more about hymens and virginity.

-Although sexual activity does not usually cause damage to your vagina, a rip or tear in your vagina can sometimes occur.
-Your vagina has a lot of blood vessels just under the surface, so the bleeding can be very heavy and requires management in a hospital.
+Although sex doesn’t usually cause damage to your vagina, a rip or tear in your vagina can sometimes happen.
+Your vagina has a lot of blood vessels just under the surface, so the bleeding can be very heavy – if so you’ll need to go to hospital.

 Bleeding from your vagina after sex is more common if you have gone through menopause and stopped having periods.

-- This is often associated with a condition called atrophic vaginitis where the lining of your vagina becomes thinner and more susceptible to infection.
+- This is often associated with a condition called atrophic vaginitis where the lining of your vagina becomes thinner and more vulnerable to infection.
+Read more about atrophic vaginitis.

 Read more about menopause.